Training and Examination System

 - A written examination consisting of a 3-hour paper with 4 essay-type and/or write-short notes type of questions.

-- Critical appraisal on scientific publications/articles: Ten articles shall be selected by the Examination Subcommittee and copies released to the candidates and examiners prior to the examination.
-During the examination, each of the three examiners from the panel will choose one publication/article for discussion with the candidate.
+- Critical appraisal on scientific publications/articles: Three articles will be selected by the Examination Subcommittee, and candidates will be given one article to study for one hour, examiners from the panel will then discuss the article with the candidate.

 - Communication: Assessment on the candidates’ communication skills and the ability to obtain informed consent.